SergeyReizman/My_Windows_Service/Readme.md

 The SvcDoRun method is wrapped in a try-except block to handle any unexpected errors that may occur during service execution.

-Table of Contents:

-Installation

-Usage

-Configuration

-Installation:

-To install My Service Watchdog, follow these steps:

-Download the latest release.

-Extract the contents to a directory of your choice.

-Open a command prompt as administrator.

-Navigate to the directory where you extracted the files.

-Run the following command to install the service:

-sc create MyService binPath= "C:\path\to\MyService.exe"

-Start the service:

-sc start MyService

-Usage:

 Once the service is installed and running, it will monitor the services specified in the config.json file.
 You can view the service logs in the Windows Event Viewer under "Windows Logs" > "Application."
 Look for entries related to "My Windows Service."

 Configuration